Bug report #20980

 thanks in advance

-#5 Updated by Amirhossein Nikfal 12 months ago
+#5 Updated by Amirhossein Nikfal about 1 year ago

 Dear QGIS users, especially dear Saber,